zh1peng/ManualQC/README.md

 2017-10-28 ManualQC v1.1.1:
 *  fixed xlswrite on linux/mac error
 *  added button to plot ICs activition giving info on the ICs should be removed or not.
  *  display search results.

+2017-11-11 ManualQC v1.1.2:

+* check version when initiate the gui